 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Billionaire Tran Ba Duong received urgent news from the US Department of Commerce.
+Billionaire Tran Ba Duong receives urgent news from the US Department of Commerce.

-(Dan Tri) - After analysis, the US Department of Commerce (DOC) imposed a record tax of 511% on a Vietnamese product, THACO was named in the announcement.
+(Dan Tri Newspaper) - Following an analysis, the US Department of Commerce (DOC) has imposed a record tariff of 511% on a Vietnamese product, with THACO named in the announcement.

 Báo Dân tríBáo Dân trí06/10/2025

-The US Department of Commerce (DOC) has just announced preliminary conclusions in the anti-dumping investigation on vehicle chassis and components imported from Vietnam.
+The U.S. Department of Commerce (DOC) has just announced its preliminary findings in its anti-dumping investigation into vehicle chassis and components imported from Vietnam.

 According to information published in the U.S. Federal Register, the investigation was initiated by the DOC on March 24, 2025.
 On July 18, 2025, the Department decided to postpone the issuance of its preliminary findings to September 24, 2025.